 b.
 We don't necessarily need to put the value our function returns in a variable first.
 We can directly print the value.

 Often you want to execute certain code in multiple locations.
 Instead of copying that code each time you want to use it, we can simply add a function call.
 And if we want to change the behaviour of this function, we only need to change it in one location, which is the function itself.
-This way we avoid repeating code, which is sometimes you should always try to do.
+This way we avoid repeating code.
+Don't repeat yourself, it's one of the most important programming principles.

 Functions can store code that we can execute at any time.
 We call a function by writing its name followed by parantheses.
 We can put values inside these parantheses.
 These values are passed to the function's parameters, which are temporary variables that only exist within the function.
 Functions can also return a value.
 Functions remove repetition and that is a good thing.

 Do you need help or do you see a mistake?